 Teachers are in an excellent position to provide recommendations for their current and former students.
 Here is a recommendation from a teacher for a volunteer job.

-It can be helpful to have a manager explain in a reference the reasons for a layoff.
+It can be helpful to have a manager explain the reasons for a layoff in a reference.